Here’s a visiting guide to the “The War Memorial of Korea” which is one of my favorite places to visit with my son.

 - The Korean Defense Industries Room

-Each hall displays original and replica artifacts, videos, records, and dioramas which helps visitors to understand and learn things about Korea during the war.
+Each hall displays original and replica artifacts, videos, records, and dioramas which help visitors to understand and learn things about Korea during the war.

 Museum Wedding Hall